 Hibou Odoo Suite Enterprise: State of Alabama: Filing State Income Taxes, W-2s, and 1099s

-The purpose of this documentation is to outline the processes and requirements associated with filing state income taxes as well as how to file W-2s and 1099s, if needed, in the state of Alabama.
+This document outlines the processes and requirements associated with filing state income taxes as well as how to file W-2s and 1099s, if needed, in the state of Alabama.

 State Income Tax Withholding